-Clyde Finklea: While the world is at odds, and leaders busy themselves with strategies to fight physical wars, it should come as no surprise to God's people that we are engaged in a great spiritual battle. ...
+While world leaders busy themselves with strategies to fight physical wars, it should come as no surprise that God's people are engaged in a great spiritual battle.

 A great many Americans feel that they do not have to submit to the government.
 John Reid brings the Bible's viewpoint into this discusssion.

 Our calling resembles walking headlong into dangerous, deadly storm currents.
 Satan and his demons are fighting against God and those who belong to Him.

 The hallmark of Christian character is humility, which comes about only when one sees himself in comparison to God.
 Pride makes distorted comparisons.

 Clyde Finklea, reflecting on Alan Jackson's hit song, "Remember When," a nostalgic ballad blissfully focusing back in time on happy life events, recalls his and his wife's calling into the truth.
 The focus is on the Holy Day of Yom Teruah (Feast of Trump. . .

 Some say the scapegoat (azazel) prefigures the Devil, others say it has been fulfilled by Jesus.
 Tradition teaches one thing; Scripture reveals another.